On the Parameterised Complexity of Induced Multipartite Graph Parameters: Induced Multipartite Graph Parameters

 For fixed $k$, the corresponding functions of $n$ are all efficiently computable and injective.
 It follows that \textbf{P2} holds for number of vertices, number of edges, minimum degree and maximum degree.

-If $H$ is an induced subgraph of $K_{n|k}$ then any stable set of $H$ is also a stable set of $K_{n|k}$, and any proper edge-colouring of $K_{n|k}$ can be restricted to give a proper edge-colouring of $H$.
-It follows that the independence number and chromatic index satisfy \textbf{P1}.
-Furthermore, \mbox{$\alpha(K_{n|k})=n$} and it follows from Ref.~\cite{hoffman1992chromatic} that
+If $H$ is a subgraph of $K_{n|k}$, then any proper edge-colouring of $K_{n|k}$ can be restricted to give a proper edge-colouring of $H$.
+It follows that the chromatic index satisfies \textbf{P1}.
+Furthermore, it follows from the main theorem of Ref.~\cite{hoffman1992chromatic} that

-It follows that \textbf{P2} holds for independence number and chromatic index, since $k\geq2$.
+It follows that \textbf{P2} holds for the chromatic index, since $k\geq2$.

 Next, recall that for any graph $H$ the vertex and edge connectivity satisfy